revaturelabs/rideforce-gateway-service/API.md

 For brevity and clarity, an endpoint may specify that it supports "basic CRUD operations" without explicitly listing the methods below:

+- `GET /`: retrieves a list of all resources.
 - `GET /:id`: retrieves a resource by ID, returning the resource with a status of 200 (OK) or an error with a status of 404 (not found).
 - `POST /`: inserts a new resource, ignoring any ID property in the request